 A typical anti-stain study would measure in vitro stain build-up on human or bovine enamel specimens following multiple exposure to test product, saliva (human or artificial) and a specially formulated staining solution containing a mixture of tea, coffee, red wine and tobacco extract.
 Relevant controls or benchmark products would be included and the test would be appropriately powered to reveal any significant product differences.
 Stain can be assessed subjectively by trained assessors or instrumentally using a chromameter that measures lightness and hue (L*a*b*).

 A typical stain removal study would involve staining human or bovine teeth or enamel specimens with a stain derived from e.g. tea and coffee and then measuring the amount of stain removal following one of several product applications.
 In the case of toothpastes this could be performed using a mechanical brushing machine; we are also able to provide Pellicle Cleaning Ratio (PCR) testing whereby the abrasivity of toothpastes can be quantified against a calcium pyrophosphate standard.
 Stain is assessed before and after treatment using a chromameter that measures L*a*b* colour parameters.

 Whitening strips or peroxide-containing gels/varnishes that remove intrinsic tooth stain can be evaluated using extracted human teeth.
 Results from all types of study are provided to the client in fully-signed off reports containing data tables, graphs, statistical analyses, discussion and conclusions.

-For over 18 years our Clinical Research Services group has been a trusted partner for developers and manufacturers of oral care products.
-We provide a one source solution for both in vitro studies and stain removal and tooth whitening human trials providing robust data to support the efficacy and safety of novel treatments.
+For over 19 years our Clinical Research Services group has been a trusted partner for developers and manufacturers of oral care products.
+We provide a one source solution for both in vitro studies and stain removal and tooth whitening human trials as part of our wider in vitro oral care product laboratory testing, oral care clinical testing for personal care products and dental clinical trials providing robust data to support the efficacy and safety of novel treatments.